funt3ars/solana_analytics/IMPLEMENTATION_PLAN.md

 ### Next Step
 - Implement and test model validation logic, or expand the indexer to wire up a basic protocol parser.

+## Next Steps
+- Update all example code in `examples/` to match the current API (field names, types, methods).
+- Continue with planned feature development and documentation review.